sknefi/Minishell/README.md

 - `127`: Command not found
 - `130`: Terminated by Ctrl+C (SIGINT)
 - `131`: Terminated by Ctrl+\ (SIGQUIT)
+- Other values: Depends on the command and its exit status

 ## Signal Handling